Could Vitamin D Decrease Your Risk Of COVID-19? Here's What We Know

 Vitamin D and immunity.

-While scientists' understanding of the interaction between vitamin D and the immune system has developed significantly over the last 20 to 30 years, there are still a number of questions researchers are working to understand.
+While scientists' understanding of the interaction between vitamin D and the immune system4 has developed significantly over the last 20 to 30 years, there are still a number of questions researchers are working to understand.
 That said, "There’s no disagreement between scientists and doctors that vitamin D is important for the immune system," Harvard geneticist David Sinclair, Ph.D., told mbg in a recent interview.
 "Our immune cells need vitamin D to function."

-Vitamin D deficiencies are more common than you may think: One study estimates that 1 billion children and adults worldwide are deficient.
+Vitamin D deficiencies are more common than you may think: One study estimates that 1 billion8 children and adults worldwide are deficient.
 While there's not a defined optimal range for vitamin D, "people who have about 40 ng/mL to 60 ng/mL in their blood tend to have the lowest mortality but also do better when they get viral infections," says Sinclair.

 Functional medicine doctor Mark Hyman, M.D., similarly recommends aiming for levels over 30 ng/mL, but not more than 80 ng/mL.
 You can ask your doctor to test whether you're in this range.